flavienbwk/Secure-Docker-Elastic-Cluster/README.md

 # Secure Docker ELK cluster

 An end-to-end fully secure Elasticsearch cluster (of 3 Elasticsearch instances) with Kibana and run by Docker.
+Using official images.
 Ever dreamed of the following ?

 ![Kibana Elasticsearch cluster](./images/kibana_elasticsearch_cluster.png)